-During 2014, we reached an agreement, subject to court approval, to settle a substantial portion of the plaintiffs' claims asserted against us relating to the Macondo well incident for approximately \$1.1 billion, of which \$805 million remains payable as of December 31, 2014, with \$367 million expected to be paid during 2015.
+During 2014, we reached an agreement, subject to court approval, to settle a substantial portion of the plaintiffs' claims asserted against us relating to the Macondo well incident.
+We have \$472 million of Macondo-related liabilities as of December 31, 2015, of which \$400 million is expected to be paid in 2016.
 See Note 9 to the consolidated financial statements for further information.